Crochet tools for beginners

 It might seem obvious, but you can't crochet without a crochet hook!
 Hooks come in a range of shapes and sizes, so knowing what's best for a beginner can be challenging.

-We'd recommend starting off with a 4mm or 5mm hook to start off with - they're a good medium size for beginners to get to grips with.
+We'd recommend starting off with a 4mm or 5mm hook - they're a good medium size for beginners to get to grips with.
 If you're in the US, these may be referred to as G6 or H8 size hooks.

 Starting with a sturdy metal hook is the best type to include in your crochet starter set, plus they're usually the cheapest option.
 Once you've got the hang of it, try experimenting with different hook materials to see which sort is your favourite.